controlecidadao/samantha_ia/README.md

 A collection of user prompts.

-Just click to select a prompt and send it to the _user prompt_ field.
+Just click to select a prompt and send it to the _User prompt_ field.

 You can change this list of prompts by editing the `user_prompts.txt` file.
-Samantha must be restarted.
+Samantha must be restarted to display the changes.

 ---